rodneyshupe/Cookbook/Recipes/SoupsAndStews/MushroomBisque.rst

 Directions
 ----------

-1. Toss white mushrooms, cremini mushrooms, shiitake mushrooms, and 1 tablespoon salt together in large bowl.
-Cover with large plate and microwave, stirring every 4 minutes, until mushrooms have released their liquid and reduced to about one-third their original volume, about 12 minutes.
-Transfer mushrooms to colander set in second large bowl and drain well.
-Reserve liquid.
+1. Toss the white mushrooms, cremini mushrooms, shiitake mushrooms, and 1 tablespoon salt together in a large bowl.
+Cover with a large plate and microwave, stirring every 4 minutes, until the mushrooms have released their liquid and reduced to about one-third their original volume, about 12 minutes.
+Transfer the mushrooms to a colander set in a second large bowl and drain well.
+Reserve the liquid.
-2. Heat oil in Dutch oven over medium heat until shimmering.
-Add mushrooms and cook, stirring occasionally, until mushrooms are browned and fond has formed on bottom of pot, about 8 minutes.
-Add onion, thyme sprig, and 1/4 teaspoon pepper and cook, stirring occasionally, until onion is just softened, about 2 minutes.
-Add sherry and cook until evaporated.
-Stir in reserved mushroom liquid and cook, scraping up any browned bits.
-Stir in water and broth and bring to simmer.
-Reduce heat to low and simmer for 20 minutes.
+2. Heat the oil in a Dutch oven over medium heat until shimmering.
+Add the mushrooms and cook, stirring occasionally, until browned and a fond has formed on the bottom of the pot, about 8 minutes.
+Add the onion, thyme sprig, and 1/4 teaspoon pepper and cook, stirring occasionally, until the onion is just softened, about 2 minutes.
+Add the sherry and cook until evaporated.
+Stir in the reserved mushroom liquid and cook, scraping up any browned bits.
+Stir in the water and broth and bring to a simmer.
+Reduce the heat to low and simmer for 20 minutes.
-3. Discard thyme sprig.
-Working in batches, process soup in blender until very smooth, 1 1/2 to 2 minutes per batch.
-Return soup to now-empty pot.
+3. Discard the thyme sprig.
+Working in batches, process the soup in a blender until very smooth, 1 1/2 to 2 minutes per batch.
+Return the soup to the now-empty pot.
 (Soup can be refrigerated for up to 2 days.
 Warm to 150F before proceeding with recipe.)
-4. Whisk cream and egg yolks together in medium bowl.
-Stirring slowly and constantly, add 2 cups soup to cream mixture.
-Stirring constantly, slowly pour cream mixture into simmering soup.
-Heat gently, stirring constantly, until soup registers 165F (do not overheat).
-Stir in lemon juice and season with salt and pepper to taste.
-Serve immediately, garnishing each serving with 1 teaspoon extra cream and sprinkle of chives.
+4. Whisk the cream and egg yolks together in a medium bowl.
+Stirring slowly and constantly, add 2 cups soup to the cream mixture.
+Stirring constantly, slowly pour the cream mixture into the simmering soup.
+Heat gently, stirring constantly, until the soup registers 165F (do not overheat).
+Stir in the lemon juice and season with salt and pepper to taste.
+Serve immediately, garnishing each serving with 1 teaspoon extra cream and a sprinkle of chives.